History of Kelsey Grammer in Timeline

 In August 1990, Kelsey Grammer was charged again with cocaine possession and was sentenced to three years' probation, fined $500, and required to perform 300 hours of community service.

-In 1990, Kelsey Grammer served 10 days of community service after failing to comply with the requirements of his parole.
+In 1990, Kelsey Grammer later served 10 days of community service after failing to comply with the requirements of his parole, and was sentenced to 90 days of house arrest, ordered to pay a $500 fine, underwent drug and alcohol abuse counseling, and performed 300 hours of community service for his 1988 cocaine possession case.

 1990: Divorce from Doreen Alderman

-In 1990, Kelsey Grammer's first marriage to Doreen Alderman ended, though they had been separated for the last six years of their marriage.
+In 1990, Kelsey Grammer's marriage to Doreen Alderman ended in divorce, after being separated for six years.

 January 1991: Probation Violation